beeware/beeware/docs/tutorial/tutorial-3.rst

     The ``dist`` folder will contain the RPM file that was generated.

-    Other Linux distributions aren't currently supported for packaging at present.
+    Other Linux distributions aren't currently supported for packaging.

-    If you want to build a package for any other Linux distributions, Briefcase can also help - but you'll need to install Docker.
+    If you want to build a package for a Linux distribution other than the one you're using, Briefcase can also help - but you'll need to install Docker.

     Official installers for `Docker Engine
     <https://docs.docker.com/engine/install/#server>`__ are available for a